andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 </figure>

 <div id="red-sparrow" class="mb-3">
-LaGayle fires up the 2018 Jennifer Lawrence & Joel Edgerton dark spy thriller
-<i>Red Sparrow</i> and I grab my laptop.
-I click, I clack, I make final cuts
+I snag my laptop as LaGayle fires up the 2018 Jennifer Lawrence & Joel Edgerton dark spy thriller <i>Red Sparrow</i>.
+I click, I clack, I make final cuts of the words that auditioned for inclusion in my bio.
+I'm only casually paying attention to the opening scenes of the movie but I can't help but look up from my computer when
-of the words that auditioned for inclusion in my bio.
-Five minutes into the flick Jennifer Lawrence pirouettes onto the stage of the Bolshoi in a red and gold tutu & bodice.
+Jennifer Lawrence pirouettes onto the stage of the Bolshoi in a red and gold tutu & bodice.
 I don't realize it at the time, but the background ballet ambience while I complete my application now feels like kismet.